Main navigation

 I Received an I-515 When I Arrived at the Port of Entry into the U.S.

-- If you travel without your immigration documents or a valid travel signature, the CBP officer will likely issue you a Form I-515 which provides temporary admittance into the United States.
+- If you travel without your immigration documents or a valid travel signature, the U.S. Customs and Border Protection (CBP) officer will likely issue you a Form I-515, which provides temporary admittance into the United States.

-- If you receive Form I-515A, you have 30 days from the date of entry to submit your immigration documents to the Student and Exchange Visitor Program (SEVP) office.
+- If you receive Form I-515A, you must submit your immigration documents within 30 days from the date of entry.
+The Form I-515 will have instructions on how to submit your documents to the Student and Exchange Visitor Program (SEVP) office.